In English

 The best things to do in Recife

-Now, let’s get to the theme of this article: what are the best things to do in Recife?
-I will separate the recommendations by regions of the city.
-You can see which places you find most interesting and mark them on Google Maps to organize your itinerary or go to the end of this article to see my suggested itinerary.
+Now, let’s get to the main theme of this article: what are the best things to do in Recife?
+I’ll separate recommendations by region so you can see which places interest you most and mark them on Google Maps to organize your itinerary, or scroll to the end of this article to check out my suggested itinerary.

 Things to do in Recife Antigo

-If you’re wondering what to do in Recife in just one day, don’t think twice: go stroll around Recife Antigo, the city’s “Old Town”.
+If you’re wondering what to do in Recife in just one day, don’t hesitate: head to Recife Antigo, the city’s “Old Town.”

-The most touristic neighborhood in Recife, officially called Bairro do Recife, is located in the central region of the capital and is quite lovely.
-Simply walking aimlessly through its cobblestone streets is worth the visit, but Recife Antigo also hosts several cool attractions, as well as good bars and restaurants.
+The most tourist-friendly neighborhood in Recife, officially called Bairro do Recife, is located in the city’s central region and is truly charming.
+Simply strolling through its cobblestone streets is worth the visit, but Recife Antigo also has several must-see attractions, as well as great bars and restaurants.

-And it’s not just for tourists to see: it also houses the largest technology hub in the North-Northeast of Brazil and is one of the main leisure and cultural centers for residents.
-I used to work there and go there often with friends and family.
+Plus, it’s not just for tourists: it houses the largest technology hub in Brazil’s North-Northeast region and is a major leisure and cultural center for locals.
+I used to work here and often visited with friends and family.

 Marco Zero and Parque das Esculturas

-You can start the tour at Barão do Rio Branco square, better known as Marco Zero (Ground Zero).
-In addition to being the starting point for marking local road distances, this square is the main stage for cultural events such as Recife’s Carnival parties.
+Start your tour at Praça Barão do Rio Branco, better known as Marco Zero (Ground Zero).
+Besides marking the local road distances, this square hosts cultural events such as Recife’s Carnival parties.

 marco zero in recife

-From the square, on the other side of the Capibaribe River estuary, you’ll see Francisco Brennand’s Sculpture Park (Parque das Esculturas), whose ceramic works can be seen up close after a 5-minute boat ride.
-There are usually boatmen on the edge of Marco Zero square offering the crossing (they charge around R$10 for the round trip).
+From the square, across the Capibaribe River estuary, you’ll see Francisco Brennand’s Sculpture Park (Parque das Esculturas), featuring ceramic works you can view up close after a 5-minute boat ride.
+There are usually boatmen at Marco Zero offering rides (they charge around R$10 for a round trip).
 I love seeing Recife Antigo from that angle.

 parque das esculturas

-Around Marco Zero you will also find a complex of restaurants and bars, the Centro de Artesanato de Pernambuco (Pernambuco Crafts Center, which is a great place for souvenir shopping) and beautiful buildings such as Caixa Cultural, a cultural center where interesting exhibitions often take place.
+Around Marco Zero, you’ll find a complex of restaurants and bars, the Centro de Artesanato de Pernambuco (Pernambuco Crafts Center, a great spot for souvenirs), and beautiful buildings such as Caixa Cultural, a cultural center hosting interesting exhibitions.

 arts and crafts center